-The agency world has changed markedly in the last few years, thanks to the rise of marketing automation software (Marketo, Eloqua and Hubspot, to name a few).
+The agency world has changed markedly in the last few years, thanks to the rise of marketing automation software (Marketo, Eloqua, and Hubspot, to name a few).
 Marketing automation generates a tremendous amount of data, most of it captured in a data silo for each application.
 But siloed data makes it difficult to analyze trends and gain big-picture insight when you’re looking at data spread across multiple applications.

 How can agencies extract value for their clients from all that data?

-The answer, of course, is big data, one the hottest technology trends of this decade.
+The answer, of course, is big data, one of the hottest technology trends of this decade.
 Wikipedia defines big data as, “An all-encompassing term for any collection of data sets so large and complex that it becomes difficult to process using traditional data processing applications.”